aptoma/drpublish-plugin-api/UPGRADE.md

 v3.0
 ----

-### Bundling with CommonJS.
+### Bundling

 The module is now also distributed as a bundle, so that you only need to include `bundle.js` in your own code.
-The external dependencies on jQuery and jquery.postmessage must also be included.
+The external dependency on jquery.postmessage must also be included.

 The bundle is using UMD, so you can use your module loader of choice, or just include it in a script tag.

+Starting from v3, we no longer depend on jQuery, so feel free to remove it if you don't use it in your own code.

 ### Remove deprecated features